HEGSRR/HEGSRR-Template/readme.md

 This study is a reproduction/replication of:

-> Insert full citation to original study
+> Insert full citation to original study to be reproduced or replicated.
+Remove these lines (3-5) if the compendium is for an original study.

 ## Abstract